 While it cooked, I lined a big colander with 3 layers of cheesecloth, overhanging the edges.
 Use stainless steel, plastic or enamel.
 Rhubarb will discolour, and be discoloured by, some metals.

 It freezes well.
 Don’t fill the bottle right to the top so it has room to expand.
-You can also bottle the juice in sealer-lid jars.
+You can also bottle it in sealer-lid jars.
 Here is how to do that.
-This recipe is for a concentrate.
-You add water when you want to drink it.
-Some recipes call for zest (grated rind) of lemon or orange, added while the rhubarb is cooking.
+This recipe, however, is for a concentrate.
+So you add water when you want to drink it.
+Some recipes also call for zest (grated rind) of lemon or orange, added while the rhubarb is cooking.